mirhandaalewine/bostonBusTracker/README.md

 In order to use this project, you can fork and clone this repository to make any updates.
 ## Future Improvements:
 In the future, I'd like to add permanent markers on the map for the bus stops on the route.
 I'd also like to find a public API for a different city to recreate this project.
+## License:
+This project comes from a course provided by Emeritus X MIT.